Airbus nears 550 deliveries in year derailed by Covid-19

 The European planemaker is nearing the milestone after tallying 477 deliveries through November, the people said, asking not to be named citing confidential information.
 The figures are unaudited and will be finalised after the end of the year.

-Airbus shares were up 1.3 per cent as of 3.43 pm in Paris.
+Airbus shares on Tuesday were up 1.3 per cent as at 3.43 pm in Paris.
 Chicago-based Boeing, which has resumed 737 Max deliveries after a 20-month grounding, was up 2.5 per cent in New York.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg